dreamcatcher-tech/network/Inbox/2025-06-10 1448 friends model in repos.md

 how would many conversations with many friends look ? format should be the same as with agents - just a collection of message items, ordered by their name.

+chats with internal bots should be the same format as any other chat ? so do not have any internal chat bots, since these are just napps ? or, treat them as a special agent - 'self'.

 how would a new message look, where you've never seen them before ? use whitelists and rules to determine who can ask for you to talk to them.